Parallel clustering library

 Project targets Linux-based and Windows platforms.
 Since the implementation runs in CUDA, a CUDA-capable device is required to run the project.

-Prerequisites to link against the prebuilt library (TBD):
+Prerequisites to link against the prebuilt library:

-• Linux or Windows x86/64 platform
+• Linux or Windows x86/64 platform (for others contact us for building from source)

-• CUDA-capable device, compute capability >= 6.5
+• CUDA-capable device, compute capability >= 6.7

 • NVidia GPU Computing Toolkit >= 12.4 (and a compatible nvidia driver, check with nvidia-smi command)